LuckyJimJD/CivilProcedure/_pages/outlines/Introduction.md

 ## Procedure as Aspect of Due Process

-#### Constitutional requirement
+##### Constitutional requirement

-*5th Amendment*: applies to federal government
+5th Amendment: applies to federal government

-*14th Amendment*: applies to state government
+14th Amendment: applies to state government

 ##### Elements

 - Notice
 - Opportunity to be heard

-# Courts as socio-legal institutions
+# Courts as Socio-Legal Institutions

 ## The Judicial Process